 Will says the team at Innowell are currently designing a formal feedback process and are using a program called Culture Amp to help them do so.
 Innowell’s employee happiness surveys have a 100% response rate.
-This awesome result was achieved in a few ways, one of them was to get the leadership team to promote the survey within their teams and explain that every employee can be instrumental in organisational change.
+This awesome result was achieved in a few ways – one of them was to get the leadership team to promote the survey within their teams and explain that every employee can be instrumental in organisational change.

 More about our meet up

-Here are some pictures from the evening, click here to see our entire album on Facebook.
+Click here to see our entire album on Facebook.